 What they did: The mill had to be stripped right back to correct shoddy construction work carried out over previous decades.
 The wiring, plumbing and heating were all replaced

-The Grade II-listed Victorian flour mill is set in two acres of grounds, with the millpond a bonus for the fishermen in the family.
+Searching for a characterful old property to restore, German-born Tina and her American husband Simon knew they need look no further when they saw the old millhouse – an idyllic setting to bring up their three youngest children.
+The Grade II-listed former flour mill is set in two acres of grounds, with the millpond a bonus for the fishermen in the family.